Ciaanh/XPChronicle/_docs/MIGRATION_PLAN_NEW_STYLES.md

 - `XPBarEnhanced.lua` - keep global initialization and event mapping.
   - Keep `ADDON_LOADED`, `PLAYER_LOGIN`, and `PLAYER_ENTERING_WORLD` handlers.
-  - Ensure `OnPlayerLogin` still delegates to `Addon.XPBar:Initialize()` and `Addon.Session:Initialize()` but no longer triggers xp updates manually; it should only set initial states and ensure new styles are loaded.
+  - Ensure `OnPlayerLogin` still delegates to `Addon.BarManager:Initialize()` and `Addon.Session:Initialize()` but no longer triggers xp updates manually; it should only set initial states and ensure new styles are loaded.

 - `core/Session.lua` (new or modified existing Session)
   - Responsibilities: register events for session management and keep snapshot values persistently if useful.